tsrobinson/SyGNet/README.md

 ### Current version: 0.0.9 (alpha release)

-**Alpha release**: You should expect both functionality and pipelines to change (rapidly).
+**Alpha release**: You should expect both functionality and pipelines to change (rapidly and without warning).
 Comments and bug reports are very welcome!

 Changes: